Admissions and Registration

 Student Success and Support Program

 Student Success and Support Program intends to help students achieve their educational goals through core matriculation services as well as support services that are necessary to assist students meet their personal, academic, and career objectives.
 All students, unless exempt, are required to participate in Orientation and Academic Advising.
 The College also provides follow-up services to evaluate the academic progress of students and to provide additional resources as necessary.
 Other support services are also available to those students who qualify for them.
 Effective Fall 2014, Student Success and Support Program regulations require that students complete orientation and creation of an informed educational plan in order to receive priority registration.
-Students who believe they are exempt or would like to file an appeal may contact the Admissions and Registration Office located at the College Center.
+Students who believe they are exempt or would like to file an appeal may contact the Admissions and Registration Office located at the Student Services Center at Fountain Valley.

 Some students may be exempted from advisement/orientation and counseling, if they meet one of the following criteria: